Ziaul Hasan Siddiqui

-Ziaul Hasan Siddiqui is the chairman of Sonali Bank Limited.
-He is a former Deputy Governor of Bangladesh Bank.
+Ziaul Hasan Siddiqui was the chairman of Sonali Bank Limited.
+He is a former deputy governor of Bangladesh Bank.
+In 2024, he was forced to resign from the position of chairman of Sonali Bank due to allegations of irregularities after the revolution of students in the wake of the quota reform movement in Bangladesh.

 Early life and education

-Siddiqui completed his Bachelors and Masters in Economics from the University of Dhaka in 1973 and 1974 respectively.
+Siddiqui completed his bachelor's and master's in economics from the University of Dhaka in 1973 and 1974 respectively.

-Siddiqui completed his second Masters on Public Administration from Harvard University in 1989.
+Siddiqui completed his second master's in public administration from Harvard University in 1989.

 Career

 Siddiqui taught at BRAC University in the school of business.

-In 2010, as Deputy Governor of Bangladesh Siddiqui sought to bring back money laundered by Arafat Rahman Koko, son of Prime Minister Khaleda Zia.
+In 2010, as the deputy governor of Bangladesh Bank, Siddiqui sought to bring back money laundered by Arafat Rahman Koko, son of Prime Minister Khaleda Zia.

-Siddiqui was the Deputy Governor of Bangladesh Bank from 2006 to 2011.
+Siddiqui was the deputy governor of Bangladesh Bank from 2006 to 2011.
 He joined Prime Bank as an advisor after leaving Bangladesh Bank in 2012.
-He was a Director of AB Bank.
+He was a director of AB Bank.